-Future plans include: expansion into an international corporation in Ghana, specializing in Africa Tours, Investments, Real Estate, Information Technology & Business Services, and Sustainable Living.
+Future plans includes: expansion into an international corporation in Ghana, specializing in Africa Tours, Investments, Real Estate, Information Technology & Business Services, and Sustainable Living.

 This means more opportunities to do business in Africa will be offered enabling everyone to collectively contribute to building a strong black nation.
-Visit our website for upcoming Tours to Ghana, South Africa and more of Africa.
+Visit our website for upcoming Tours to Liberia, Egypt, South Africa, Senegal, The Gambia, Morocco, Brazil, Tanzania, Ghana and more to come.
 See You in the motherland! www.africafortheafricans.org

 Bomani is also the Director and an IT Technician for Bomani's IT Service and Consultation, founded in February 2005, specializing in Professional Technology & Business Solutions.
-This includes: Business Startup & Development, Affordable Technical Service on Laptops, Desktops, Printers & Wireless Networks, PC Clean-up, Repairs, Upgrades, Custom Built PCs, Networking, Tech Support, Troubleshooting, Website Development, Training, Video Production, Graphics Design, Data Backup, Data Recovery, Remote Access, Home Theater Setup and more. www.bomaniitservices.com
+This includes: Business Startup & Development, Affordable Technical Service on Laptops, Desktops, Printers & Wireless Networks, PC Clean-up, Repairs, Upgrades, Custom Built PCs, Networking, Tech Support, Troubleshooting, Website Development, Training, Video Production, Graphics Design, Data Backup, Data Recovery, Remote Access, Home Theater Setup and more.